• Home

 The Environmental Notice

-To receive periodic notices of Environmental Impact Statements (EIS), Conservation District Use Applications (CDUA), Coastal Zone Management Notices, Special Management Area (SMA), Shoreline Certification Applications and Federal Notices go to the State Office of Environmental Quality Control and sign up for the The Environmental Notice.
+To receive periodic notices of Environmental Impact Statements (EIS), Conservation District Use Applications (CDUA), Coastal Zone Management Notices, Special Management Area (SMA), Shoreline Certification Applications and Federal Notices go to the Environmental Review Program and sign up for the The Environmental Notice.

 Water Quality Alerts

-The Hawaii Department of Health’s Clean Water Branch has launched a new water quality alert notification system with user-friendly features to keep the community updated about our beaches throughout our islands.
-To access the new notification system click here.
-If you have any questions, contact the Clean Water Branch at cleanwaterbranch@doh.hawaii.gov.
+The Hawaii Department of Health’s Clean Water Branch has an ocean water quality advisory system to let the community know about impacts to the water quality of our beaches throughout our islands.
+To subscribe to the notification system click here and click "subscribe" on the Clean Water Branch site.
+For information on the Department of Health Clean Water Branch go to https://health.hawaii.gov/cwb/clean-water-branch-home-page/about-cwb/

 • Home